A Boy’s Destiny: Chief Yellowhorse Trading Post.

 Is this your place?”

-I told him, “We just bought it.”
+I told him, “Yes, we just bought it.”
 He paused, looked me deep in the eye, put the box down and said,

 This belongs to you.”